AbhJ/cp/README.md

 # cp
-The folder I use for CP.\n
+The folder I use for CP.
 Expert on Codeforces, 5 Star on Codechef